steviedc69/Summaries/Databases III/plsql.md

 ### Implicit Cursors

 Cursors are objects that carry the SQL statement.
-When an SQL statement is executed, one can use the cursor "SQL" to obtain information about the query:
+When an SQL statement is executed, one can use the implicit cursor "SQL" to gain information about that statement.

- * **`SQL%FOUND:`** Boolean value that is TRUE if the query returned at least one row.
- * **`SQL%NOTFOUND:`** Boolean value that is TRUE if the query returned no rows.
- * **`SQL%ROWCOUNT:`** An integer containing the number of rows affected.

 ### Explicit cursors